frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 So I moved on to the next test case; I still didn't need it.
 The next; still didn't need it.
 The next; still nope.
 Up until I have completed all the test cases for handling `object` and all other types together; I still didn't need it.

 Amused, I ended up deleting the helper code.
-My learning is that refactor should only be dones for the sake of maintenance.
+My learning is that refactor should only be done for the sake of maintenance.

 ## Story 6: _Tests help you manage complexity_